INCATools/dead_simple_owl_design_patterns/src/schema/dosdp_schema.md

 - **`base_IRI`** *(string)*: Specifies the base IRI to be used to generate new classes.

-- **`contributors`** *(array)*: A list of authors of a pattern.
+- **`contributors`** *(list)*: A list of authors of a pattern.
 Each author must be specified using a URL or Curie - we recommend ORCID.
 We do not recommend that this list is instantiated in terms generated using a pattern, but where it is it should be instantiated as a set of annotation axioms using dc:contributor.
   - **Items** *(string)*